-AIEF also offers the AIEF-BHP Billiton Tertiary Scholarship to outstanding Indigenous students undertaking engineering and other mining-related degrees at universities across Australia in partnership with BHP Billiton.
+AIEF also offers the AIEF-BHP Tertiary Scholarship to outstanding Indigenous students undertaking engineering, science and other approved degrees at universities across Australia in partnership with BHP.

 AIEF does not offer any other tertiary scholarships and does not provide scholarships for certificate courses such as courses offered at TAFE.

 The AIEF Tertiary Scholarship covers the cost of tertiary residential college accommodation and some other educational expenses.
 When an eligible student is offered a place at Shalom College, AIEF provides scholarship funding directly to the college.

 Scholarships provided by AIEF in partnership with UTS cover the cost of accommodation at UTS Housing Service Residences and provide a living allowance, enabling students to live on campus and access the support they need to excel in their studies.

 To be eligible for an AIEF-BHP Tertiary Scholarship you must: